This is where all 50 states stand on reopening

 Gov. Chris Sununu issued a stay-at-home order until May 4.

-Sununu told reporters on April 16 that he'll make a decision on whether to extend the order before May 4.
+Sununu told reporters on April 16 that he'll decide on whether to extend the order before May 4.

 "We want to give people some flexibility and be able to plan," Sununu said.
 He said that applies to restrictions on nonessential businesses and public gatherings.